Durishn/WPPlugin_WCAGQuickfixes/README.md

 Fixes that require site-specific targeting or elements (such as alt-text or landmarking) should be added within the respective WordPress Plugin Settings pages.

-* Author: Nic Durish
-theme which runs the City of Guelph municipal website.
-The theme was built as a child theme of the popular Twenty Twelve wordpress theme

 ## Installation
 Download the latest release of this theme and drop the zip into the `New Plugins` section of WordPress